 Peasant and Pauper cubes have found an incredible number of cubeable cards from downshifts and new printings, though many continue to avoid the Monarch mechanic.

 Choosing whether to support Monarch cards is now an important decision for cubes of all power levels.

 Monarch as a mechanic was not designed for 1v1 play, and it warps gameplay.
 While it is possible to introduce Monarch into a game and lose as a result, the player with Monarch cards has a distinct advantage in getting to choose when it is introduced.
 The number of times that I have played a blank Palace Jailer just to obtain Monarch tells me that cards like Azure Fleet Admiral may actually belong in power-optimized cubes.
 Furthermore, Commander Legends, with Fall from Favor and Court of Cunning, introduces cards that initiate the Monarchy as early as turn 3, when it is far harder to overcome its snowballing effects.

 Designers will need to consider if they have a limit to the amount and type of Monarch cards they allow in their cubes.
-You may exclude the three cmc Monarch enablers because they lack interactivity but choose to cube Custodi Lich, which offers a more interesting and interactive effect for a higher mana cost.
+You may exclude the 3 mana value Monarch enablers because they lack interactivity but choose to cube Custodi Lich, which offers a more interesting and interactive effect for a higher mana cost.
 Regardless of your personal boundary, you should assess whether your playgroup likes the gameplay that comes along with Monarch and design accordingly.

 We are beginning to see the effects of Wizards designing with Pauper in mind.

 In 2018, Gavin Verhey mentioned that the Pauper format “would be a consideration in set design moving forward.”